rsu022/QA-MBSH-Bookstore/README.md

 # QA-MBSH-Bookstore

-This is a Quality Assurance (QA) test automation project developed during the 6th semester 15-day extra QA course.
-It includes Playwright test cases, page objects, and reusable utilities to automate testing of the MBSH Bookstore web application.
+This is a Quality Assurance (QA) test automation project developed during the 6th semester.It includes Playwright test cases, page objects, and reusable utilities to automate testing of the MBSH Bookstore web application.

 ## Features
 - 🔍 Login/logout testing